tacticsiege/Banana-DQN/Report.md

 ## Network Architecture

-Rather than using convolutional neural networks for processing raw pixel data as described in [Ref_DQN], multi-layer perceptron networks were sufficient enough for the agent to learn the lower dimensional state space in this environment.
+Rather than using convolutional neural networks for processing raw pixel data as described in the DQN paper, multi-layer perceptron networks were sufficient enough for the agent to learn the lower dimensional state space in this environment.

 The neural network used for the agent uses a linear input layer the same size as the state space, ```37```.
 The implementation uses a RLeU activation before the hidden layers.